-As at December 31, 2023, the Credit Union is in compliance with regulatory requirements.
+As at December 31, 2024, the Credit Union is in compliance with regulatory requirements (2023 - in compliance).

-19. Financial risk management
+18. Financial risk management

 The Credit Union, as part of its operations, carries a number of financial instruments which result in exposure to the following risks: credit risk, market risk and liquidity risk.